Project overview

 Financial Sector Actors

 The role of financial actors and rise in ESG investing is a significant leverage point for driving corporate respect for human rights.
-The UNGPs10+ project is carrying out research and consultation in the areas of development finance and institutional investment.
+The UNGPs10+ project carried out research and consultation in the areas of development finance and institutional investment.

 Applying the UNGPs to COVID-19 Responses